aldingsgit/aldingsgit.github.io/index.md

 ### The Math Works Out

-Whether you’re a grizzled PhD student or green undergrad, you’ll be asked around May a question innocent enough but one heavy with gravitas that sinks into you.
+Whether you’re a grizzled PhD student or green undergrad, you’ll be asked around May a question innocent enough but one heavy with gravitas.

 What are you doing this summer?